CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 // Only COMESTIBLE type items may define the following fields:
 "addiction_type" : "crack", // Addiction type
 "spoils_in" : 0,            // A time duration: how long a comestible is good for.
 0 = no spoilage.
-"freezing_point" = -4;       // The freezing temperature in celcius.
-Default = 0.
 "use_action" : [ "CRACK" ],     // What effects a comestible has when used, see special definitions below "stim" : 40,                // Stimulant effect
 "fatigue_mod": 3,           // How much fatigue this comestible removes.
 (Negative values add fatigue)